AblionGE/MPI-Ant-Colony-Optimization-Algorithm/doc/report/mpi_results.md

 The merge of pheromons depends on implementation (see subsection \ref{optimality_section}).
 We still can note that for merging pheromons, we always add the received pheromons value with our own and the we compute the average for each edge.

+It is also important to know that the ```terminationCondition``` is commented in the provided code to be able to run the algorithm without it.

 ## Optimality of results
 \label{optimality_section}

+To test the optimality of results, I implemented 3 different parallel algorithm and I tested them with and without the termination condition (stop after having the same result a certain number of iterations).

 ### First parallel implementation
 \label{parallel1}